Minimal d-Band Model for the Optical Susceptibility of Non-Centrosymmetric Monolayer Transition Metal Dichalcogenides

-In this work, we build upon the three-band model with $d$ orbitals by Liu {\it et al}~\cite{Liu2013} and calculate the linear and nonlinear (quadratic) optical susceptibility of non-centrosymmetric monolayer TMDC in the $2H$ stacking configuration, taking tungsten disulfide (WS$_2$) as an example, although the same calculation can be carried out for the entire family of TMDCs in~\cite{Liu2013}.
-Reflecting an almost complete $d$ character of the energy bands around the energy gap, we see that the optical susceptibility thus obtained matches {\it ab initio} calculations for photon energies up to 1.7 eV above the band gap size.
-Using this simplified model as a basis, many-body effects can be added by using techniques based on tight-binding band structures~\cite{Trolle2014}.
+In this work, we build upon the three-band model with three transition metal {\it d}-orbitals by Liu {\it et al}~\cite{Liu2013} and calculate the linear and nonlinear (quadratic) optical susceptibility of monolayer TMDCs in the {\it 2H} stacking configuration~\cite{Sen2024} (i.e., lacking inversion symmetry), taking tungsten disulfide (WS$_2$) as an example, although the same calculation can be carried out for the entire family of TMDCs presented in~\cite{Liu2013}.
+This is done in the single particle approximation, disregarding many-body effects, which can be important but difficult to include, particularly in the nonlinear response.
+As a consequence of an almost complete {\it d}-character of the energy bands around the semiconductor gap, momentum matrix elements are close to those obtained using the full DFT Kohn-Sham orbitals, and the optical susceptibility thus obtained matches {\it ab initio} calculations for photon energies up to 1.7 eV above the band gap size.
+Effects due to spin-orbit coupling (SOC) are also included in an approximate way.
+Using this simplified model as a basis, many-body effects can be added by using techniques based on tight-binding (TB) Hamiltonians~\cite{Trolle2014}.

 This paper is organized as follows.
-Section~\ref{sec2} gives a brief description of monolayer TMDC in the $1T$ stacking.
-In Sec.~\eqref{sec3} the basics of the formalism of the optical susceptibility in the single-particle approximation are presented.
-Section~\ref{sec4} is an account of the symmetry considerations leading to the reduction to the IBZ.
-In Sec.~\ref{sec5} we present the formalism for the calculation of two-center integrals of the momentum operator.
-Section~\ref{sec7} contains our results.
-The conclusions we arrived at are presented in Sec.~\ref{sec8}.
+Section~\ref{sec2} gives a brief description of monolayer TMDCs in the {\it 2H} stacking.
+In Sec.~\ref{sec3} we present the formalism for the linear and second-order optical susceptibility in the single-particle approximation.
+The construction of the matrix elements of the momentum operator between Bloch eigenstates is described in Sec.~\ref{sec4}.
+We present the formalism for the calculation of two-center integrals of the momentum operator in Sec.~\ref{sec5}.
+Section~\ref{sec6} is an account of the symmetry considerations leading to the reduction of integrals over the Brillouin zone (BZ).
+Section~\ref{sec7} presents and discusses our results.
+The conclusions we arrived at are summarized in Sec.~\ref{sec8}.